FREE DELIVERY ON ORDERS OVER 100 € FOR FRANCE, GERMANY, THE NETHERLANDS AND LUXEMBOURG WITH THE CODE : 4M8104NVS9AX

 The Century of Flight...

-Hundreds and hundreds of long - range heavy bombers streaming overhead in mile - long formations, the deep - throated roar of their engines blending with the screaming howl of hundreds more fighter planes above them - a monstrous, ground - shaking, overwhelming thunder...
-There has never been a time or a sound like it again, and there never has been an aeroplane like the B - 17 Flying Fortress - among pilots and crews, the most - loved aeroplane of the Second World War.
+Hundreds and hundreds of long-range heavy bombers streaming overhead in mile-long formations, the deep-throated roar of their engines blending with the screaming howl of hundreds more fighter planes above them — a monstrous, ground-shaking, overwhelming thunder...
+There has never been a time or a sound like it again, and there never has been an airplane like the B-17 Flying Fortress — among pilots and crews, the most-loved airplane of WW II.

 À PROPOS DE CET AUTEUR